arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Interrupt Overall Type

 Globally, interrupts are based on **hardware** and **software** events.
-The *hardware interrupt* takes action based on chage of the hardware state fed by an external feedback.
+The *hardware interrupt* takes action based on the hardware state change fed by an external feedback.
 This type of interrupt can occur at any instance while instructions are running.
 A button press could be interpreted as a hardware interrupt.
 For example, an external device may send a signal anytime, if certain conditions are met, to the main device resulting in execution of interrupt routine to make adjustments for the process.

-The *software interrupts* are generated when the device itself is exposed to interally defined conditions or upon particular instruction call.
+The *software interrupts* are generated when the device itself is exposed to internally defined conditions or upon particular instruction call.
 It is similar to subroutine calls, but based on special conditionals that creates interrupt case.
 Such as examples are service requests within operating system or when interacting with device drivers as storage controllers for write and read operations.

 ***Please check out more with [Nick Gammon's Notes](http://gammon.com.au/interrupts), if you would like to dive deeper about interrupts.***